slsheldon/ssg-bid/content/02-Community/03-Key-documents/en.md

 # Key documents

 Grantees can find project documents, like reporting templates and communications guidelines, as well as other materials providing useful guidance that supports their projects.
-___

 <!-- toc -->
 <!-- tocstop -->

 -----------------------

-## Project documents for grantees
+## Project materials

-Grantees funded through this call will be able to access reporting templates and other key project documents here.
+Reporting templates and other key materials for project grantees are available here here.

 ### Instructions: Self-assessment for data-holding institutions